OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

     - `User.ReadWrite.All`

         ![Application Permission](Images/ApplicationPermission.png)

+Note: provide admin consent for the permissions once added by clicking on the "Grant admin consent for <<tenant-name>>" button.

 ## Run the app (Using Teams Toolkit for Visual Studio Code)

 The simplest way to run this sample in Teams is to use Teams Toolkit for Visual Studio Code.